ECHibiki/4Free-FSE/README.md

 Highlights the whole line in purple much like how greentext works<br/>
 <strong>Press ctrl+k for ｷﾀ━━━(ﾟ∀ﾟ)━━━!!</strong>
 Highlights just the word in dark gray<br/>

+## Danbooru Image Adder
+Adds an image to your post taken from the danbooru's image collection.